-STORY 001: AN UNEARTHLY CHILD
+AN UNEARTHLY CHILD

-The teachers are then told a fantastic story about how Susan and her grandfather, who is a Doctor, are not human.
+The teachers are then told a fantastic story about how Susan and her grandfather, who claims to be a Doctor, are not human.
 They are exiles from another world, another time.
 Wright and Chesterton want to leave, but the Doctor refuses to let them, fearing they will reveal their secret.
 Susan wants to stay in "20th Century Earth" and attempts to stop her grandfather from holding them.
-She inadvertedly starts the TARDIS (a name she gave the ship from the initials Time And Relative Dimension in Space), and they are transported to...
+She inadvertently starts the police box she calls the TARDIS (a name she gave the ship from the initials Time And Relative Dimension in Space), and are all launched into another time, another place.

-The acting is first-rate: Hill and Russell are wonderful as people who come in contact with the simply unbelieavable.
+The acting is first-rate in the An Unearthly Child episode.
+Hill and Russell are wonderful as people who come in contact with the simply unbelievable.
 Ford is pretty, but she has an otherworldly quality in her looks and demeanor: she is both mysterious and innocent.
 As for the Doctor himself, William Hartnell is brilliant as a being who is highly intelligent and pretty much used to getting his way, but who is also underneath his bluster a kind and clever personality.

-Next story: The Daleks
+Next Doctor Who Story: The Daleks